Skip to content

 • Overview

-When you graduate, you will have the skills needed to work at community-based organizations, including sport organizations, local state or national parks and recreation agencies, camps, non-profit agencies and schools.
+You will learn why people behave the way they do in sport and recreation environments, how to design and manage sport and recreation programs and organizations.
+When you graduate, you will have the skills needed to work at sport and recreation organizations, local state or national parks and recreation agencies, camps, non-profit agencies, and schools.

 • Areas of Focus